The Doctor and Romana are en route to Gallifrey.

 Sue: It’s like this all the time at Seal Sands.
 You know, next to the ICI plant.

-Two swimmers get into trouble and they have to be pulled out of the river.
+Two swimmers get into trouble and have to be pulled out of the river.

-Sue: Stop!
+Sue: Wait!
 They’re stark naked!
 Not for kids!

 Luckily, the boys are wearing pants.
 Very skimpy pants.

-Sue: Well, they might as well be naked – that doesn’t leave anything to the imagination.
-Not that I’m complaining.
+Sue: They may as well be naked.
+This doesn’t exactly leave anything to the imagination.
+Not that I’m complaining, mind.

-Sue: How is he going to hide those watermelons?
+Sue: Where is he going to hide those watermelons, exactly?
 Is he going to pop them down his trousers?

 Sue: He never touched him!
-He committed suicide by throwing himself into a backward somersault.
+He committed suicide by throwing himself into a backwards somersault.
 I’ve seen Jurgen Klinsmann fall over more realistically than that.

 Sue: Did they get this lot from the same stage school?
 Was it a special bulk deal?

-Meanwhile, the mist begins to fall and the planet’s occupants make a dash for the Starliner.
+As the mist begins to fall, the planet’s inhabitants make a dash for the Starliner.

-Adric is back on his feet and a wound that he sustained to his knee has almost disappeared.
+Not only is Adric back on his feet, a wound he sustained to his knee earlier has almost disappeared.

 Sue: Is Adric Wolverine?
-Has he got mutant healing powers?
+Has he got healing powers?

 Me: Yes, you’ve hit the nail on the head – Adric is Wolverine.

-The episode concludes with an army of Marshmen rising out of the river.
+The episode concludes with an army of Marshmen emerging from the river.

-Sue: Ooh, scary cliffhanger.
-I really liked that.
+Sue: Ooh, I really liked that.
 Things are starting to pick up.

-Sue: It’s shot on film, the director is using some interesting angles, and the mist helps to sell it.
+Sue: It’s shot on film, the director is using some interesting angles, and the mist really helps to sell it.
 Yes, this isn’t bad at all.
-The monster costumes look like they have been made from bath mats, and it looks like they have custard skin hanging off their heads, but it’s still very good.
-There are lots of them, too, which is nice.
+The monster costumes look like they’ve been made from bath mats, and it seems as if they’ve got custard skin hanging off their heads, but it’s still very good.
+There are lots of them too, which is nice.

-Incredibly, it’s not until Part Two of Full Circle that Sue criticises Matthew Waterhouse’s performance.
-Is this a new record?
+Incredibly, it isn’t until Part Two that Sue criticises Matthew Waterhouse’s performance.
+Is that a new record, I wonder?

 Sue: It’s his eyes.
-They keep darting everywhere.
+They’re darting everywhere.
 He’s as stiff as a board, too.
 He looks very uncomfortable when he doesn’t have any lines to say.
 Unfortunately, he looks even more uncomfortable when he does have lines to say.

 The Doctor tells K9 to follow the Marshmen.

-Sue: Is that K9’s theme music?
+Sue: Is that K9’s theme music, now?
 It’s a bit funky.